 Working through the

-Council to Improve Foodborne Outbreak Response (CIFOR), APHL maintains a strong role in enhancing communication and collaboration across the disciplines involved in investigating foodborne illnesses.
-During the first 10 years for CIFOR, APHL led the production of several tools and resources, including the
+Council to Improve Foodborne Outbreak Response (CIFOR), APHL maintains a strong role in enhancing communication and collaboration across the disciplines involved in investigating foodborne illness outbreaks.
+APHL has led the production of several tools and resources, including the

 APHL and our members recognize that for laboratory data to fulfill its purpose, it must inform regulatory policy and actions, be viewed in the context of on-going disease, and be available as the basis for population-based burden of illness studies and trends analysis.
-We support our members that are seeking to achieve, maintain or enhance accreditation to the ISO 17025 standard, including
+APHL has led the development of several resources intended to support the defensibility of laboratory data: